CAMeL-Lab/camel_morph/README.md

 - `$HEADER_SHEET`: same as `$ABOUT_SHEET` (e.g., `Header`)
 - `$DB_OUTPUT_DIR`: name of the directory to which the compiled DBs will be output.
 - `$CAMEL_TOOLS_PATH`: path of the Camel Tools repository fork that should be cloned/downloaded as described in [Installation](#installation) section.
+- `$N_WORKERS`: positive integer controlling the number of worker processes used to validate independent ORDER lines.
+Use `1` for in-process execution.
+The current full-system configuration uses `6`.
 - `$CONFIG_NAME`: name of the configuration in the `local` section of the config file, to choose between a number of different configurations (e.g., `default_config`).
 This is also the name of the folder which contains the sheets that are specified for that configuration and the global section.
 - `$DIALECT`: dialect being worked with (i.e., `msa` or `egy`).
 This is specified to further organize the configuration-specific data into high-level projects (i.e., `./data/camel-morph-msa` or `./data/camel-morph-egy`).
 - `$CAT2ID`: boolean (`true` or `false`).
 Specifies the format in which to output the ALMOR morpheme category names.
 If set to true, then category names are IDs, otherwise, they contain condition information.